The Man in the Road

-The Man in the Road is a 1956 British thriller film directed by Lance Comfort and starring Derek Farr, Ella Raines, Donald Wolfit and Cyril Cusack.
-The film was shot at Beaconsfield Studios.
-It was based on a popular contemporary novel He Was Found in the Road by Anthony Armstrong.
+The Man in the Road is a 1956 British second feature thriller film directed by Lance Comfort and starring Derek Farr, Ella Raines, Donald Wolfit and Cyril Cusack.
+It was written by Guy Morgan based on the 1952 novel He Was Found in the Road by Anthony Armstrong.

 Plot

 A brilliant scientist suffering from amnesia is hunted by Communist agents in search of a secret formula.